DarovicMi/twitter-backend/README.md

-Twitter Clone
+# Twitter Web Application

-Description:
-A system was developed which will allow users to post a tweet, share a tweet, like a tweet and add comments to a tweet.

-Developed functions:
-Account registration,
-Verifying the account
-via gmail, Authentication,
-Profile page,
-Ability to change password
-or reset password using gmail,
-Feed where tweets will be displayed sorted by the most recent, liking a tweet, commenting on a tweet, sharing a tweet.
+• Created a Twitter-type software for exchanging ideas through tweets

+• Allowed users to post, edit, and delete tweets

+• Included functionality for replying, liking, and sharing tweets

+• Integrated a real-time feed with tweets sorted by most recent

+# Functionalities:

+• User registration, verification, and authentication

+• Profile customization: picture, bio, and personal info

+• Composing tweets with character limits

+• Replying, liking, and sharing tweets

+• Custom alerts for app operation validation

+• Notifications System for new tweets

+The project used MVC architecture with Basic Authentication for security and an Observer design pattern for the notifications system.

-Used technologies:
+# Key technologies:

-Frontend - HTML5, CSS3, TypeScript, Angular 13,
-Angular Material

-Backend - Java, Spring Boot, Spring Data JPA, Spring Security, Spring Web, MySQL
+Backend: Java, Spring Boot, Spring Data JPA, Spring Security, Spring MVC, JavaMail API

+Database: MySQL

+Frontend: HTML5, CSS3, Javascript